pystra/pystra/README.rst

 Note
 ----

-   At the moment only First-Order Reliability Methods and Crude Monte Carlos Simulations are supported!
-Second-Order Reliability Methods and other Simulations will hopefully follow soon :)
+   At the moment First-Order Reliability Methods Crude Monte Carlo Simulation and Importance Sampling are supported!
+Second-Order Reliability Methods and some different sensitivity analysis will hopefully follow soon :)